 Your next project is just around the corner.
 Browse our product galleries for more inspiration.

-Building With Reclaimed Materials
+Building with Reclaimed Materials

 1. Reclaimed Wood Flooring

-With reclaimed wood, you can offer additional choices, such as naturally rustic floors that have patina and wear marks that can’t be found in newer materials.
+With reclaimed wood, you can offer additional design choices, such as naturally rustic floors that have patina and wear marks that can’t be found in newer materials.
 You can also offer flooring in a variety of widths and from old growth trees that are no longer being harvested.
 A reclaimed wood floor will last for decades and will hold up just as well as a new wood floor, so your clients are sacrificing nothing, while gaining in style.

 2. Reclaimed Wood Beams